 Benefits of outsourcing over offshoring?

-This becomes much easier when one thinks about the lessened costs of doing business in another country.
-Many companies choose to outsource their customer service operations because lower wages in other countries mean that these jobs can be done more cheaply there.
+This becomes much easier when one thinks about the cost savings of doing business in another country.
+Many companies choose to outsource their customer service operations because lower wages in other countries can mitigate operational costs.
+Mexico has become a common destination for outsourcing because of its growing talent pool.
 The company ultimately has to make a choice about quality over cost.
 Outsourcing is a good idea when a company will not lose out on quality of a product component or a service through their outsourcing.
 This is sometimes possible, but it is not always possible for companies looking to cut production costs.